 Level 3: Arrest Evil Scientist

 Finally reach to his destination.
 Agent enter in the lab and find the evil scientist master mind of this evil activities.
-First of all, he turns off the all camera and security officer see him and start fighting with him.
-He killed the officer and then enter in john (evil scientist) room and caught him.
+First of all, he turns off all the cameras and security officer sees him and starts fighting with him.
+He kills the officer and then enters in John (evil scientist) room and catches him.